Covid 19 coronavirus: Warehouse Group tells staff to take pay cut or face redundancy

 It received $52m for its Warehouse and Warehouse Stationery chains, $12.2m for Noel Leeming, $3.2m for Torpedo7 and $400,000 for its e-commerce business TheMarket.

-"There's a significant difference between the millions and millions of dollars between what we've received for the Government subsidy and the costs of keeping everyone of full pay."
+"There's a significant difference between the millions of dollars between what we've received for the Government subsidy and the costs of keeping everyone on full pay," she said.

+"We have been mindful that those earning under $60,000 may find a cut very difficult and so we have made the call to pay all people below $60,000 full pay until the end of June regardless of whether they work."

+The company said 88 per cent of its staff had agreed to the pay reduction.

 The group has been selling essential items online throughout the lockdown, but the company says this has made up just 10 per cent of its regular pre-lockdown earnings.